 Love the water?
 Check out this lunch cruise on the Willamette River.

 14. See the Zoolights Displays

-The Oregon Zoo is a standard attraction year-round, but come November it lights up with a dazzling display of over 1.5 million lights.
+The Oregon Zoo is a standard attraction year-round, but come November, it lights up with a dazzling display of over 1.5 million lights and one of the best things to do in Portland in winter.
 Not only is it a sheer awe-inspiring spectacle, but there are tasty food and beverage options thrown in for extra holiday delight.

 15. Get Cozy by a Fire

 It may not snow much, but fire pits are pretty popular in Portland, Oregon in the winter.
 Maybe it’s the combination of heat and cheery atmosphere that keeps the winter blues at bay.
 Either way, if you want to experience these cozy fires for yourself, The Fireside is a good place to start, boasting two large fireplaces.